Ri6461/Ri6461/README.md

-# 💫 About Me:
-👋 Hi, I’m Rabin<br>👀 I’m interested in coding and cricket<br>🌱 I’m currently learning Fast api(Python)<br>💞️ I’m looking to collaborate on Backend dev Projects<br>📫 How to reach me : rabinpaudel6164@gmail.com
+# Hi, I’m Rabin! 👋

+Welcome to my GitHub profile!
+Here’s a bit about me:

+- 👀 I’m interested in coding and cricket.
+- 🌱 I’m currently learning the FastAPI framework with Python.
+- 💞️ I’m looking to collaborate on backend development projects.
+- 📫 How to reach me: [rabinpaudel6164@gmail.com](mailto:rabinpaudel6164@gmail.com)

+## About Me

+I’m Rabin, a passionate coder who loves working on backend technologies and exploring new frameworks.
+My current focus is on mastering FastAPI to build efficient and scalable backend services.
+I’m always eager to learn and collaborate on interesting projects.

+## Current Focus

+I’m diving into FastAPI to understand its powerful features and capabilities.
+If you have any exciting backend projects or ideas, I’d love to collaborate and contribute!

+## Projects

+Check out my [repositories](https://github.com/Ri6461) to see what I’m working on!

+## Collaborations

+If you’re interested in collaborating on backend development projects or just want to connect, feel free to reach out!

 ## 🌐 Socials: